rocketpoolgmc/rocketpool-gmc/admin-templates/grant-applications.md

 ### What alternatives or options have been considered in order to save costs for the proposed project?

+### Have you already been compensated by the RP protocol in any way for this work?

 ## Conflict of Interest